allartk/leaflet.offline/README.md

 * saveText html to show on save button
 * rmText html to show on remove button
 * confirm, function that returns jquery promise

+## Develop

+See gulp task.
+Also make sure you use eslint in your editor.